ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

-This function is used for tokens that have transfer or storage fees to solve
+This function can be used for tokens that have transfer or storage fees.
-([this issue](https://github.com/Uniswap/uniswap-interface/issues/835)).
 When a token has
 such fees we cannot rely on the `removeLiquidity` function to tell us how much of the
 token we withdraw, so we need to withdraw first and then get the balance.

+Note: I'm not sure why this function exists, because Uniswap v.
+2 liquidity tokens do not
+have such fees.

 ```solidity